> Parks and Rec Home > Things To Do > Nature > Mount Rainier Nature/Recreation Center > Educational and School Year Programs

-School Year Programs and Events
+Educational and School Year Programs

-Mount Rainier Nature & Recreation Center Curriculum-Based School ProgramsMount Rainier Nature & Recreation Center offers specific curriculum based programs for elementary school groups.
+Mount Rainier Nature & Recreation Center Curriculum-Based ProgramsMount Rainier Nature & Recreation Center offers specific curriculum based programs for elementary school groups.
 Most programs generally last about 45 minutes.
 All programs are by reservation only.
 A limited number of adult chaperones and teachers will be admitted free, additional adults will be charged the same rate as students.
 Some of the programs may include a craft, game, hike, or story.
 Call for reservations.
 Listed below are the program titles, descriptions, and grade levels.

 Program RequestsMount Rainier Nature Center offers curriculum-related programs for school groups as well as Community Outreach programs held at your location.
 For program reservations, please call the nature center.
 Our multipurpose room can hold 100 people.
 Larger group can be divided.
 We have a playground and places to eat lunch outside.
 There is no fee for walk-in visitors and self guided tours except during special events.
 Walk-in groups are encouraged to call first.

-School Programs OfferedMost of our programs can be modified for all grade levels.
+Educational Programs OfferedMost of our programs can be modified for all grade levels.

 Live Animal Show (Pre-K & up)